ysyk2021/the-list-makers-handbook-essential-techniques-for-organizing-your-thoughts-and-ideas/src/chapter-5-1.md

-Chapter: Navigating Procrastination and Managing Distractions while List-Making
+Navigating Procrastination and Managing Distractions while List-Making
 ===============================================================================

 In this chapter, we will explore effective strategies for navigating procrastination and managing distractions while list-making.
 Procrastination and distractions can hinder productivity and derail our list-making efforts.
 By implementing the techniques outlined in this chapter, you can overcome procrastination and maintain focus on your tasks, leading to more efficient and successful list-making.